cdgriffith/FastFlix/README.md

 Copyright (C) 2019-2020 Chris Griffith

-This software is licensed under the MIT which you can read in the `LICENSE` file.
+The code itself is licensed under the MIT which you can read in the `LICENSE` file.

-This software dynamically links PySide2 which is [LGPLv3 licensed](https://doc.qt.io/qt-5/lgpl.html) and can change the library used by specifying two environment variables, `SHIBOKEN2` and `PYSIDE2` which must point to the `__init__.py` file for the respective libraries.
+Read more about the release licensing in the [docs](docs/README.md) folder.